Omnipod Pump

 - 2 hours

-After you select the reminder time, Loop issues a command to the pod to halt all insulin delivery: basals, temp basals, and boluses in progress.
-The label on the Suspend Delivery
+After you select the reminder time, Loop issues a command to the Pod to halt all insulin delivery: basals, temp basals, and boluses in progress.
+The label on the Suspend Delivery row changes to Suspending while Loop is communicating with the pump.
+When the label changes to Resume Delivery, all insulin delivery is stopped until the user resumes using the HUD Status Row or the Pod Status screen.

 As long as the spinning icon is spinning, Loop is trying to execute the Suspend or Resume command.
 If it fails to complete, a modal alert will appear that says "Error Suspending" or "Failed to Resume Insulin Delivery" which you must acknowledge.
 You must then repeat the command to try again.
-For Omnipod, make sure your RileyLink device is powered on and close to the phone and pod.
+For Omnipod, make sure your RileyLink device is powered on and close to the phone and Pod.

 When the phone is in portrait mode, so the HUD is visible: